TF2Stadium/Frontend/README.md

     # Install dependencies
     npm install

-VERY IMPORTANT: In the directory `src/app`, copy the `app.config.js.template` to `app.config.js` and replace the placeholders with your setup.
+VERY IMPORTANT: copy the `app.config.template.json` to `app.config.json` and replace the placeholders with your setup.

 ## Development